Serpin: Conformational change in non-inhibitory functions

 Certain non-inhibitory serpins also use the serpin conformational change as part of their function.
 For example, the native (S) form of thyroxine-binding globulin has high affinity for thyroxine, whereas the cleaved (R) form has low affinity.
 Similarly, transcortin has higher affinity for cortisol when in its native (S) state, than its cleaved (R) state.
 Thus, in these serpins, RCL cleavage and the S to R transition has been commandeered to allow for ligand release, rather than protease inhibition.

 In some serpins, the S to R transition can activate cell signalling events.
 In these cases, a serpin that has formed a complex with its target protease, is then recognised by a receptor.
 The binding event then leads to downstream signalling by the receptor.
 The S to R transition is therefore used to alert cells to the presence of protease activity.
 This differs from the usual mechanism whereby serpins affect signalling simply by inhibiting proteases involved in a signalling cascade.

 Degradation

 When a serpin inhibits a target protease, it forms a permanent complex, which needs to be disposed of.
 For extracellular serpins, the final serpin-enzyme complexes are rapidly cleared from circulation.
-One mechanism by which this occurs in mammals is via the low-density lipoprotein receptor-related protein (LRP), which binds to inhibitory complexes made by antithrombin, PA1-1, and neuroserpin, causing cellular uptake.
+One mechanism by which this occurs in mammals is via the low-density lipoprotein receptor-related protein (LRP), which binds to inhibitory complexes made by antithrombin, PAI-1, and neuroserpin, causing cellular uptake.
 Similarly, the Drosophila necrotic serpin is degraded in the lysosome after being trafficked into the cell by the Lipophorin Receptor-1 (homologous to the mammalian LDL receptor family).